nunnatsa/piHatDraw/docs/ch5.md

 Try to draw something, then click on the `Download as Picture` button to get the picture as an image.
 Try to download the picture with different square sizes.

-In the [next post](ch6.md), we’ll improve the application performance, and add the undo feature.
+In the [next post](ch6.md), we'll improve the application performance, and add the undo feature.

 Image by [Radoan Tanvir](https://pixabay.com/users/radoan_tanvir-866268/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5971372) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5971372)